Department of Geography

-Dr. Barnes's research examines the culture and politics of resource use and environmental change in the Middle East.
+Dr. Barnes's research examines the culture and politics of resource use and environmental change.
 Her award-winning first book, Cultivating the Nile: The Everyday Politics of Water in Egypt (Duke University Press, 2014) is an ethnographic study of water and the politics surrounding its use.
 In subsequent work, she explored the intersections of climate change, water, and agriculture, focusing on how scientific understandings of climate change and its impact on the water resources of the Nile Basin are produced, interpreted, and negotiated.
 Related to this research interest, Dr. Barnes co-edited a collection of anthropological essays on climate change with Michael Dove, Climate Cultures: Anthropological Perspectives on Climate Change (Yale University Press, 2015).

 - GEOG 347: Water as a Resource